VIJAYAGEETHAV/physician-notetaker/README.md

   "Prognosis": "Full recovery expected within six months" }

 ## Design Decisions

-Hybrid NLP instead of pure LLMs for deterministic behavior

-Transformer-based sentiment analysis without unnecessary fine-tuning

-Modular architecture enabling easy extension or replacement
+- **Hybrid NLP approach over pure LLMs** to ensure deterministic, reproducible behavior suitable for production environments
+- **Transformer-based sentiment analysis** used in inference-only mode, avoiding unnecessary fine-tuning to maintain stability and simplicity
+- **Modular system architecture** that enables easy extension, replacement, or independent testing of components

-No hallucinated data — outputs are strictly grounded in input text
+- **Zero hallucination tolerance** — all outputs are strictly grounded in the provided input text

-These choices reflect production-oriented AI engineering, not experimental prototyping.
+These decisions reflect **production-oriented AI engineering practices**, not experimental prototyping.

+---

-Limitations & Future Improvements
+## Limitations & Future Improvements
-Speaker-aware attribution for multi-turn conversations

-Domain-specific medical models (BioBERT / ClinicalBERT)
+- **Speaker-aware attribution** to better handle multi-turn physician–patient conversations
+- **Domain-specific medical language models** such as BioBERT or ClinicalBERT for improved clinical accuracy

-Confidence scoring across multiple patient utterances
+- **Confidence scoring mechanisms** across aggregated patient utterances

-API-based deployment for clinical integration
+- **API-based deployment** to enable seamless integration with clinical systems

+---

 ## Conclusion

 This project demonstrates the ability to:

-Translate ambiguous requirements into a structured AI system
+- Translate ambiguous requirements into a **structured, end-to-end AI system**

-Apply NLP and transformers pragmatically
+- Apply **NLP and transformer models pragmatically** rather than heuristically

-Build explainable, healthcare-ready pipelines
+- Build **explainable, healthcare-ready pipelines** aligned with real-world constraints

-The solution prioritizes clarity, reliability, and extensibility, aligning with real-world AI product expectations.
+The solution prioritizes **clarity, reliability, and extensibility**, aligning closely with expectations for production-grade AI systems in healthcare.

+---

-Author: Vijayageetha V
+**Author:** Vijayageetha V
-Role Applied: AI Engineer Intern – Emitrr
+**Role Applied:** AI Engineer Intern – Emitrr